Safety & Thermal Management | BESS Guide

 Preventing Unsafe Conditions

-Reduce the likelihood of fault conditions through design, monitoring, and control limits.
+Reduce the likelihood of unsafe conditions through system design, monitoring, and defined control limits.

 2